dingwoai/failed_cvpr_clvision_challenge/README.md

 # This is a fork from original repository of [CVPR 2020 CLVision Challenge](https://github.com/vlomonaco/cvpr_clvision_challenge)

+The introduction of winning solutions can be found [here](https://www.youtube.com/watch?v=AbgbzTDZRq8&t=88s), congrats!

+In general, the following tricks are important for winning:
+- fine-tune pretrained model
+- memory replay
+- data augmentation
+- training strategy: freeze & unfreeze, representation loss, hyperparameter tuning etc.

+It is worth noting that although in this repo we use some same tricks with winning solutions, the details may differ (which results different).

 What I have managed to experiment in this repo is the followings:

 - [x] Better backbone networks generally produce better results